wgtechlabs/unthread-discord-bot/README.md

 ## ✨ Key Features

 - Create support tickets using the `/support` command.
+- Automatically create support tickets from posts in specific forum channels.
 - Easy setup and configuration through the Discord Developer Portal.
 - Integration with Unthread for advanced ticket management.
 - Customizable environment settings for personalized bot behavior.